fastoch/OverTheWire/Bandit.md

 - check the contents of the current directory: `ls`
 - display the contents of the readme file: `cat readme`

-pwd for the nxt level = ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
+password for the next level = ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If

 ### Level 1 --> Level 2